-MSc Strength & Conditioning student Bobbie Butters has been selected to represent Team GB at the European Open, Sub-Junior and Junior Classic Powerlifting Championships in Lithuania in November 2018.
+MSc Strength & Conditioning student Bobbie Butters won three medals at the European Open, Sub-Junior and Junior Classic Powerlifting Championships whilst representing Team GB in Lithuania in November 2018.

-Ranked number 1 in the country in her weight class Bobbie will be competing in the Women -57kg weight category.
-Having recently dropped down a weight class which meant she missed out on the change to compete in Calgary at the 2018 World Championships, Bobbie is looking to make up for lost time.
+Bobbie won silver in the squat event with 160kg, and a silver in the Bench event with 95kg.
+Bobbie then went on to claim bronze overall with a total of 427.5kg in the Women -57kg weight category, ranking her at number 3 in Europe and number 2 in Britain.
+Having recently dropped down a weight class which meant she missed out on the chance to compete in Calgary at the 2018 World Championships, Bobbie has made up for lost time.

 Bobbie already had a passion for powerlifting before she began her BSc (Hons) Strength and Conditioning, course, which she graduated from in 2017, and describes the facilities as one of the main reasons she chose to study at UCLan.